fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2022-06-21-SDR-microplate-respirometry-protocol-Hawaii.md

 -	Perform this calibration at the start of each measuring day

 ### Prepare plates and metadata
--	Before preparing spats, turn on the incubators and lights to the desired temperature and level to allow the incubator to come to temperature.
+-	Before preparing planulae, turn on the incubators and lights to the desired temperature and level to allow the incubator to come to temperature.
 Set the lights at 30% intensity on all channels with 0% on the UV channel.
 Measure the light at the level of the SDR plate and record
 -	Place a cover over the doors of the incubator to block ambient light
 -	*Note*: Only use kimwipes and be very gentle and careful with the plates.
 Be careful not to touch or scratch the oxygen sensor spots in the bottom of each well
 -	Before starting trials, set up a plate map and a metadata file
 -	Include 2-3 wells to serve as blanks, loaded with filtered seawater.
 Record the location of blanks on the plate map and record NA on the plate map for any wells that are missing sensors.
 Change the location of blanks in each run
--	Well sensors need to be hydrated 20 minutes before loading the spats as specified above
+-	Well sensors need to be hydrated 20 minutes before loading the planulae as specified above
--	Put the spats in the wells and add a drop of filtered seawater to fill the well so that a convex meniscus forms and the water tension holds a tiny bulge slightly above the top of the plate.
+-	Put the planulae in the wells and add a drop of filtered seawater to fill the well so that a convex meniscus forms and the water tension holds a tiny bulge slightly above the top of the plate.
 Ensure the plate is very dry to allow for this tension to form.
 If the plate is too wet a bubble will not form.
 If you need to refill or reset a well make sure to dry it with kimwipes.
 -	Check the well for bubbles and pipette up and down gently to remove if needed.
 -	Carefully drop a micro coverslip over each well to seal it.
 It’s best to drop the coverslip gently, and at an angle to the well plate.
 -	Check to make sure there are no bubbles in the wells.